spsforks/QB64-Wiki/Scientific-notation.md

 * **Note:** Naturally numerically calculating the value in QBasic would return the same value!
 * [INPUT](INPUT) WILL accept the letter E with [SINGLE](SINGLE) or [DOUBLE](DOUBLE) variables while D can only be used with [DOUBLE](DOUBLE) variables.

 *Sample 1:* +2.184D+3 means to multiply 2.184 by 1,000 (1,000 is 10 raised to the third power, or 10 [^](^) 3 ).

 >  To multiply by 10 raised to a positive power, just move the decimal point to the right by 3.

 >  The result is 2184 in DOUBLE accuracy.

 *Sample 2:* -5.412D-2 is negative 5.412 times .01 (10 raised to the -2 power or 10 [^](^) -2 ).

 >  To multiply a number by 10 raised to a negative power, just move the decimal point to the left by 2.

 >  The result is -.05412 in DOUBLE accuracy.

 *Sample 3:* 3.07E+12 is a positive 3.07 times 1,000,000,000,000 (10 raised to the 12 power or 10 [^](^) 12).

 >  To multiply a number by 10 raised to a positive power, just move the decimal point to the right by 12.

 >  The result is 3,070,000,000,000 in SINGLE accuracy.

+## Example(s)

-*Example:* A string function that displays extremely small or large exponential decimal values.
+A string function that displays extremely small or large exponential decimal values.

 ```vb